amithkk/sortphotos/README.md

 # License

-Copyright (c) 2013, S. Andrew Ning.
+Original Script Copyright (c) 2013, S. Andrew Ning.
 All rights reserved.
+Modified fork of the script created by Amith K K

 All code is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).